Our coaching model; strong foundations

 We strongly disagree with this dangerous practice.
 Creating a regulated, high-quality and safe coaching model has been at the very heart of our work since we were founded back in 2016.

 - A relational and holistic approach.
-As well as being technically brilliant, we also only select coaches who perfectly align with the Sanctus mission and ethos.
-We want coaches who will treat humans as just that — humans, and are in touch with their own mental health story.
+As well as being technically brilliant, we also only select Coaches who perfectly align with the Sanctus mission and ethos.
+We want Coaches who will treat humans as just that — humans, and are in touch with their own mental wellbeing story.

 - At-Risk training.
 All Sanctus Coaches are put through ICF-accredited training to ensure they are able to effectively identify and support individuals who may be at-risk.

-- A Coaching structure that’s fair on our coaches and fair on you.
-No more than 6 sessions a day, 10 minute breaks between sessions and a compulsory 1-hour lunch break as the standard means our coaches are well looked after and so are you.
+- A coaching structure that’s fair on our Coaches – and you.
+Flexible blocks of coaching sessions with a maximum daily limit, breaks in between, and a compulsory hour for lunch means our Coaches are well looked after (and so are you).

 Coaching with heart.

-Our approach is informed by our unique coaching philosophy and a caring and supportive structure that allows every single one of our coaches to bring the best of themselves, and in turn bring the best out in others.
+Our approach is informed by the Sanctus Coaching philosophy: a caring and supportive structure that allows every single one of our Coaches to bring the best of themselves, and in turn, bring out the best in others.

 By relating to our clients as whole persons, we also encourage them to show up in that way, and support them to navigate every up & down of life from a holistic, whole-person perspective.